FAQs

 How can I start right now?

 SAT preparation begins with SAT Live, the first course in my curriculum.
 To supplement this, either before or during the classes, build your SAT vocabulary with Vocab Lab, my free digital vocabulary development program.
+Here’s the link to the first video: Vocab Lab

 For students who struggle with Algebra or who haven’t seen it in a long time, it’s a good idea to review.
 I have a series of core math lessons (slope, factoring, etc) that are also available for free on my YouTube page.

 Don’t do practice tests!
 If it’s not an offical test, it’s not going to be representative of a real SAT.
 If it is an offical test, then I use it!
 There are a very limited number of official tests available on Collge Board, and I use all ot them in my courses.
 Once you’ve worked through a test on your own, it’s no longer useful as a teaching tool.
 Save those practice tests—you’re going to need them!
+Same goes for the ACT!
+Don’t do any practice tests before you start prep!